madees/Noisette_Gamepad-sound-object-controller-DS100/README.md

 - Right Bumper: Increase Object index +1

 ### Move object
-- Left Stick: Push the object in the joystick direction.
+- Left Stick: (SLOW RELATIVE MOTION) Move the object in the joystick direction.
 Speed of displacement can be control by the amount of deviation.
-- Left Stick Button press: Set object to center (0,0) position.
+- Left Stick Button press: (RESET) Set object to center (0,0) position.
-- Left Stick + Button: Moving the joystick with button pressed set object position.
+- Left Stick + Button: (FAST DISPLACEMENT) Position the object to absolute joystick position.
-- D-Pad: Push the object pricesely by tiny steps.
+- D-Pad: (FINE MOVE) Move the object precisely by fine steps.
 On Dashboard, you can set the amount of "fine step".

 ### En-Space reverb send
-- Right Stick up/down: Increase or decrease the send level.
+- Right Stick up/down: (REVERB) Increase or decrease the send level.
-- Right Stcik Button: Mute send (toggle).
+- Right Stick Button: (DRY) Mute send (toggle).

 ### Spread
-- Right Stick left/right: set the object spread.
+- Right Stick left/right: (SPREAD) set the object spread.

 ### Temporary mute
-- B Face Button: Mute object when pressed.
+- B Face Button: (CUT) Mute object when pressed.

 ### Circlizer
 Those are giving more control to play with, by playing with azimuth animation and distance.
 When you use it, the original object position (controlled by Left joystick/D-Pad) is now the center of a circle.
-- Left Trigger: Radius of the circle (distance from center).
+- Left Trigger: (DISTANCE) Radius of the circle (distance from center).
-- Right Trigger: Speed of rotation
+- Right Trigger: (SPEED) Rotation frequency
-- Y Face Button: Direction of rotation
+- Y Face Button: (CW/CCW) Direction of rotation
-- X Face Button: Hold triggers.
-If you press it, you can release the triggers and the parameters are kept.
+- X Face Button: (HOLD) If you press it, you can release the triggers and the parameters are kept.
+Pressing it again and object stop turning and return to center position, and you can use the Distance and Speed triggers again.
-- A Face Button: Tap tempo. in "hold" of distance, you can adapt the speed by taping a tempo.
+- A Face Button: (TAP) Tap tempo and reset.
+In "hold" of a Distance, you can adapt the Speed by taping a tempo.

 ### Pair
 Couple a second object with the seleted one.
 It uses N+1 object.